superphunthyme/n-puzzle/README.md

 This solver finds the optimal solution to a puzzle (least moves required to solve).
 As a result the solver may not find the solution in the quickest amount of time, but will guarantee optimality.

 ## Requirements
-gcc (need GNU extensions for heap)
+Standard C with GNU extensions for heap

 Heap is not required for IDA\* solver, so you can remove heap.c/h and A\* solver, in which case no dependencies are necessary.